Launch Profiles¶

 # Easy lane

-houmao-mgr project easy instance launch --profile <profile> # easy-profile-backed
+houmao-mgr project agents launch --profile <profile> # project-profile-backed

-houmao-mgr project easy instance launch --specialist <name> --name <managed-name>
+houmao-mgr project agents launch --specialist <name> --name <managed-name>

 # Explicit lane

---profile and --specialist cannot be combined on project easy instance launch. --launch-profile and --agents cannot be combined on agents launch.
+--profile and --specialist cannot be combined on project agents launch.
+Root/global/single agents launch paths are not maintained public launch paths.

-project agents presets ... remains valid as a compatibility alias for the same files that project agents recipes ... administers; both names map to .houmao/agents/presets/<name>.yaml.
+project agents presets ... remains valid as a compatibility alias for the same files that internals native-agent recipes ... administers; both names map to .houmao/agents/presets/<name>.yaml.

 For full option tables and edge cases, see the houmao-mgr CLI reference.